 Next is the blue black, Aoguro, and that’s a standard, gray-leaning blue black.
 It’s darker from my Kaweco Sport with an extra-fine nib, which helps legibility, but in a pen with a broad nib, below, it shades more.
 This is a Montblanc with broad nib.

 Of my three inks, obviously the most beautiful is Taccia Uguisu.

 Taccia kindly provides a lot of technical information about their inks.
 The pH value is neutral, and Taccia says the inks are “carefully formulated so that [they do] not damage pen resins and celluloids.”
 Safety seems to be emphasized: Taccia says that each ink has “the perfect balance of permeability and viscosity so it flows nicely on paper but also is not harsh on the pen nibs.”

 As a person who firmly believes in judging a book by its cover, I just love the beautiful packaging.
 The most special touch is that each box is adorned with an illustration by Japanese illustrator Hiroshi Sato.
 The Kuro is probably my favorite.

 The ink bottles have a nice wide mouth, and are blessedly free of any plastic reservoir or insert.
 There’s a sticker on top of the cap with the color and name of the ink, so you can identify the ink even when it’s out of the box.
 I really appreciate this thoughtful level of detail from Taccia.

-Taccia inks are manufactured in Japan, by Nakabayashi Co., Ltd. The bottles contain 40 ml of ink, and I paid $12.
+Taccia inks are manufactured in Japan, by Nakabayashi Co., Ltd., the parent company of Taccia.
+The bottles contain 40 ml of ink, and I paid $12.
 Taccia is hoping to have these inks on the market this fall, perhaps as soon as later this month.